 When you return home use the same strategy discussed above, for how to deal with baby or toddler jet lag.
 It is easier to adjust at home because you’re not worried about keeping others in the hotel awake.
 Plus, it’s easier to relax at home and return to your regular routine.

 Why it’s worth dealing with baby or toddler jet lag

 Sleep concerns should never stop you from booking vacation travel plans with your family.
 These trips create memories of a lifetime, and it would be a shame to miss out just because you’re uncertain of how to handle the sleep routines for your kids.
 Even if your children are little and won’t remember the trip, time together will build their hearts.

 Most people feel loved through interactions with other humans.
 Family vacations provide opportunities for these interactions because your family is removed from the distractions and responsibilities of everyday life.

+Giving your child the opportunity to travel is a gift, and there are lots of other non-toy gift ideas that kids will love.
 Family vacation contributes to a child’s general happiness and well-being.
 These feelings of closeness in a relationship build your family bond.